High-Risk Car Insurance: What It Is, Who Needs It & How to Save

 What are the best companies for high-risk car insurance?

-For 2026, GEICO offers the lowest average premium for high-risk drivers at approximately $2,372/year, while Progressive averages $2,816 for DUI drivers — well below the national DUI average.
-State Farm is frequently cited for its competitive DUI pricing and A++ AM Best rating, and Nationwide stands out for bad-credit drivers.
+For 2026, Travelers scores highest overall for high-risk drivers based on affordability and coverage quality, while State Farm is frequently cited for competitive DUI pricing and strong customer service.
+Progressive remains a go-to for non-standard drivers with serious violations, and Nationwide stands out for bad-credit drivers.
 For those declined by standard carriers entirely, non-standard specialists like The General, Kemper, Direct Auto, and Dairyland accept a wider range of high-risk profiles.
 Always compare quotes from both standard and non-standard carriers before committing.

 What is a state assigned risk pool and how do I apply?

 A state assigned risk pool — also called a State Automobile Insurance Plan (SAIP) — is a government-mandated program that provides auto insurance to drivers rejected by all private insurers.
 You apply after being turned down by the private market, get assigned to a participating insurer, and receive state-minimum liability coverage.
 Premiums are typically 50–100% higher than comparable private-market options and coverage is very limited, but it ensures you remain legally insured.
-Note that multiple states including California raised their minimum liability limits in 2025, increasing costs for pool participants even further.
+Multiple states including California, Virginia, North Carolina, and Utah raised their minimum liability limits in 2025, increasing costs for pool participants even further.

 How do I get out of the high-risk category?

 The fastest path back to standard insurance combines time with deliberate action.
-Maintain a spotless driving record, take a state-approved defensive driving course, improve your credit score, and enroll in a telematics safe-driving program to earn discounts while your record heals.
-Once violations age off — minor violations within 3–5 years, DUIs within 5–10 years depending on the state — actively shop quotes with standard-market insurers like GEICO, State Farm, or Travelers, as they will often offer significantly lower rates than your current non-standard carrier.
+Maintain a spotless driving record, take a state-approved defensive driving course, improve your credit score, and enroll in a telematics safe-driving program (with no rate-increase risk) to earn discounts while your record heals.
+Once violations age off — minor violations within 3–5 years, DUIs within 7–10 years depending on the state — actively shop quotes with standard-market insurers like Travelers, State Farm, or Progressive, as they will often offer significantly lower rates than your current non-standard carrier.

 Compare Car Insurance Rates in Ohio